jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 Most of this process is actually done as part of the iControl REST service.
 This is how our Enterprise Manager, BIG-IQ, and iWorkflow all securely communicated with TMOS since iControl REST was introduced.
 By adding the iControl REST framework to the API Services Gateway, we gain this secured communication service.

 Fortunately, the iControl REST framework has made this whole process very simple to use within iControl LX extensions.
-The key iControl LX framework component which enables us to issued signed requests for members of our trusted device group is the `RestOperation` eventChannel object class.
+The key iControl LX framework component which enables us to issue signed requests for members of our trusted device group is the `RestOperation` eventChannel object class.
 There are two methods which enable the use of signed requests.

 ---
 | RestOperation method                                      | Explanation                                                              |